-The Board has determined that Dr. Hung and Messrs.
-Jorden, Richman and Seaman are each an independent director within the meaning of NASDAQ listing standards, which directors constitute a majority of the Board.
+The Board determined that Ms. Maderis and Messrs.
+Jorden, Richman and Seaman (and Dr. Hung, during the time he served on our Board), are each an independent director within the meaning of NASDAQ listing standards, which directors constitute a majority of the Board.
 The Board has determined that each member of the Board's Audit, Compensation and Nominating and Corporate Governance Committees is independent (or similarly designated) based on the Board's application of the standards of NASDAQ, the rules and regulations promulgated by the SEC or the Internal Revenue Service, as appropriate for such committee membership.
 The current members of these committees are as follows:

+Nominating and

+Corporate

+Audit Compensation Governance

-Director Independent Audit Committee Compensation Committee Nominating and Corporate Governance Committee
+Director Independent Committee Committee Committee

-David Hung X X X

 David E. Jorden X X X

+Gail J. Maderis X X X

 Michael S. Richman X X X

-Scott B. Seaman X X X X
+Scott B Seaman X X X X